solarsailer/matthieuoger.com/content/posts/2016-03-15-doing-a-ted-talk.md

 ---
 date: "2016-03-15"

-title: Inside the mind of a master procrastinator
+title: "Inside the Mind of a Master Procrastinator"
 excerptQuote:
   name: "Tim Urban"
   quote: "[My rehearsal] was three days before my talk—and it was pretty rough, confirming to me and everyone present that I was officially not a fraud when it came to my topic.
 The irony of a guy rehearsing his TED Talk about how he’s a bad procrastinator, and being clearly underprepared while doing so, was not lost on anyone."